 What’s the news?

-Recently, Jet Airways shut down its operations temporarily on 17th April of 2019.
-Their last flight was Amritsar to Mumbai.
-The shutting down of the company affected their 20,000 employees and more than 60,000 people indirectly.
+Jet Airways shut down its operations temporarily on 17th April of 2019.
+The last flight was from Amritsar to Mumbai.
+The shutting down of the company affected 20,000 employees and more than 60,000 people indirectly.
 The company is reportedly in a debt of a billion dollars.
-The pilot’s union NAG (National Aviator’s Guide) appealed to PMO (Prime Minister’s office) and Civil Aviation Minister Suresh Prabhu to help the company and its employees.
+The pilot’s union NAG (National Aviator’s Guild) appealed to the PMO (Prime Minister’s office) and then Civil Aviation Minister Suresh Prabhu to help the company and its employees.

-Consequences have gone to such extent that an employee of Jet Airways committed suicide in Mumbai.
-The man was a cancer patient and was on a break from his job.
-Shailesh Singh was a Senior Technician in Jet Airways.
-He jumped from his building due to depression, on 27th April.
+Consequences have been of such an unprecedented level that an employee of Jet Airways committed suicide in Mumbai.
+Shailesh Singh was a cancer patient and was on a break from his job.
+Shailesh was a senior technician in Jet Airways.
+He jumped from his building due to depression on 27th April, 2019.

 Indian Aviation Industry

-Aviation is a very underpenetrated market in India.
-Even though the demand to travel with flight is rising, there are still not many aircraft in the country.
+Aviation is an under-penetrated market in India.
+As more and more Indians choose flight as the best means of travel, the availability of aircraft hasn't caught up with this growing trend.
 For the numbers, India has 565 commercial aircraft for a population of 1.3 billion.
-Whereas the US has 7,309 commercial aircraft and its population is just 328 million.
-Along with that, the airports of India are underdeveloped compared to those of other countries.
-For instance, at most of the airports in India, there is only a single operational runway whereas countries like the US have 5 to 6 runways on most of their runways.
+The United States, on the other hand, has 7,309 commercial aircraft for its population 328 million.
+To add to the aviation industry's woes, a majority of Indian airports are not up to the mark in terms of infrastructure.
+For instance, most of the airports in India have only a single operational runway whereas countries like the US have no less than 5 runways.

-Started in 1993 by Naresh Goyal with 4 leased Boeing 737 aircraft, Jet Airways was a success for many years.
-However, in August of 2018, the company deferred the second quarter of the year.
-It was a hint that something is wrong with the company’s finance.
-Hence, in the same month, DJCA (Directorate General of Civil Aviation) conducted a financial audit of Jet Airways.
-It was due to the reason that deferring the employees’ salaries can affect their behavior towards their jobs.
+Naresh Goyal started Jet Airways with 4 leased Boeing 737 aircraft in 1993.
+The airline was the paragon of success for domestic carriers in India.
+There were rumblings of trouble brewing within Jet Airways in August of 2018 when the company deferred the second quarter results of that year.
+The government watchdogs got a sniff of discrepancies in the airline's financials.
+In the same month, the DJCA (Directorate General of Civil Aviation) conducted a financial audit of Jet Airways.
+It was based on the reasoning that the deferment of employees’ salaries ought to affect their morale and attitude.

-In September of 2018, the Income Tax department conducted a survey in the Delhi and Mumbai office of Jet Airways.
+In September of 2018, the Income Tax department surveyed the Delhi and Mumbai offices of Jet Airways.
 The company was then alleged for financial misappropriation.

-It is not the first time that an Airline company has fallen down.
-Many companies before Jet Airways have been shut down in a similar manner.
+It is not the first time that an airline company has fallen from grace.
+Many companies before Jet Airways have seen similar fate.
 Some of them are:

 - Kingfisher Airlines